 “We all (hopefully) know that continuing to use Windows XP is a risky business.
 The operating system stopped receiving security patches from Microsoft in April 2014, which means anyone still relying on the platform is at risk of being impacted by vulnerabilities that are being fixed in more modern versions of the operating system.
 In other words, XP users are living in a state of perpetual zero-day.”

 The US Government is still reeling from the OPM data breach—can it withstand another devastating cyber attack?
 And more importantly, what steps can be quickly taken to bolster security and stave off such attacks?
 DevSecOps may hold some of these answers.
-We’ve discussed previously how it could be key to saving the healthcare industry from its technological woes—check out Can DevSecOps Save The Healthcare Industry? for more on this.

 Like healthcare organizations, government entities are entangled in ad hoc processes and manual efforts when it comes to updating and securing systems and infrastructure.
 DevSecOps tools like UpGuard—in conjunction with popular automation tools—streamline system upgrades and patch deployments for consistent and secure results.
 Additionally, UpGuard provides vulnerability assessments using up-to-date vulnerability definitions, giving organizations the ability to accurately gauge the strength of their security models against the latest threats.